tanij/duckuments/docs/atoms_16_driving_olympics/10_motivation/35_embodied_tasks.md

 \subsubsection{Comfort metric}\label{subsec:comfort_metric}

-In the single robot setting, we would like to encourage ``comfortable'' solutions.
+In the single robot setting, we would like to encourage "comfortable" solutions.
 In this case this refers to penalizing large accelerations to achieve smoother driving solutions.
 To this end, changes of the input commands are penalized.

 As a comfort metric, we measure the average absolute changes in input commands $u_k$ over time.